 Civica insulins will be available to any hospital, retail or home delivery pharmacy that is willing to sell Civica insulins at no more than the recommended price.
-Contingent on FDA approval, we anticipate that the first Civica insulins will be available for purchase as soon as early 2024.
+Contingent on FDA approval, Civica is working to have the first insulins available as soon as 2024.

 How much supply will you be able to produce?

 The facility, which will be operational in early 2024, will have more than enough capacity to meet the expected demand and to serve a substantial portion of the total U.S. insulin need.
 It has additional space available to further increase production if necessary.